About vpnMentor's Research Lab

 - One leak received tremendous attention after our report was published, with hackers even thanking each other.
-This suggested some people may already found the leak and released details about it before it had been disclosed and fixed.
+This suggested some people may have already found the leak and released details about it before it had been disclosed to the company and fixed.
 Alternatively, the company may have thought they fixed the issue, but the database was still accessible again later, due to another vulnerability.
 An issue like this is known as a fail-patch.

 The fact that the reports are getting so much attention from the hacking community shows our work has a real, positive impact.